-- I. PALB2 targeted variant analysis (81308) for hereditary breast and/or ovarian cancer susceptibility is considered medically necessary when: - A. The member/enrollee is 18 years or older, AND

-B. One of the following:

-- 1. The member/enrollee has a family history of a known pathogenic or likely pathogenic variant in PALB2, OR - 2.
-A pathogenic or likely pathogenic variant was detected by tumor profiling in PALB2, and germline analysis has not yet been performed. - II.
+- I. PALB2 targeted variant analysis (81308) for hereditary breast and/or ovarian cancer susceptibility is considered medically necessary when: - A. The member/enrollee is 18 years or older, AND - B. One of the following: - 1.
+The member/enrollee has a family history of a known pathogenic or likely pathogenic variant in PALB2, OR - 2.
+A pathogenic or likely pathogenic variant in PALB2 was identified by tumor profiling in the member/enrollee, and germline analysis has not yet been performed. - II.
 PALB2 targeted variant analysis (81308) for hereditary breast and/or ovarian cancer susceptibility is considered investigational for all other indications.